| Melting glaciers, shrinking polar ice and

 near as sure of themselves on this important point.
 (Full

-In support of those reports on the lack of
+Story) In support of those reports on the lack of

 sea-level rise and their refutations of catastrophic global flooding due